 When medications do not produce the desired benefit or help only a little bit, other medical problems may be responsible for the symptoms or the patient may have a complicated and advanced case of an enlarged prostate.

 Overactive Bladder Is a Cause of Frequent Urination in Some Men

 There is a number of possible reasons why medications do not work as well as one would expect them to work.
 Some men have enlarged prostate and in addition to that have a bladder problem called overactive bladder.
-Without separate treatment directed at overactive bladder, treating symptoms of BPH may be insufficient.
+Without separate treatment directed at the overactive bladder, treating symptoms of BPH may be insufficient.

 Other Causes of Persistent Symptoms When Medications for BPH May Not Work

-Very large prostate, especially with a large median lobe, may be a reason medications such as finasteride do not work.
+Very large prostate, especially with a large median lobe, maybe a reason medications such as finasteride do not work.
 Urethral stricture or narrowing from scar formation is another reason for the ineffectiveness of medications for enlarged prostate in some men.
 Bladder tumors such as bladder cancer or bladder stones may also cause symptoms that will not be helped by medications such as tamsulosin and finasteride.

 Tests and Studies Commonly Performed to Determine Why Medications such as Rapaflo, Flomax, and Proscar Do Not Help

 - Pelvic Ultrasound with post-void residual (PVR) as well as uroflowmetry (Uroflow) to measure the rate of urine flow.

 - Urodynamic testing